 FeedWordPress is an open-source Atom/RSS aggregator for the WordPress blog publishing platform.
 You set up feeds that you choose, and FeedWordPress syndicates posts from those sources into your WordPress posts table, where they can be displayed by your WordPress templates like any other post — but with additional meta-data, so that your templates can properly attribute the post to the source it came from.

-You can use this FeedWordPress to create aggregator sites, or bring together all of your online activity in one place.
+FeedWordPress can be used to create aggregator sites, or display all of your online activity (e.g. from your blog, Twitter, Flickr, or other online services, in one place.

 For more details, go here:

-Autoblog is an easy-to-use plugin that can be set-up very quickly, with no coding required and no complicated instructions.
-Simply copy and paste in your feed URL, name your feed (for admin purposes) and select a blog that you want it to post to.
+Autoblog is an easy-to-use plugin that can be set-up very quickly, without coding skills or complicated instructions.
+Just copy and paste in your feed URL, name your feed (for admin purposes) and select the blog that you want it to post to.

 For more details, go here: